Ross Conlon

-Ross Conlon (born 29 March 1959 in Murwillumbah, New South Wales) is an Australian former rugby league footballer who played in the 1980s.
-He played for the Western Suburbs Magpies, Canterbury-Bankstown Bulldogs and Balmain Tigers in the New South Wales Rugby League premiership (NSWRL) as well as representative football for New South Wales and the Australia.
+Ross Conlon (born 29 March 1959) is an Australian former rugby league footballer who played in the 1980s.
+He played for the Western Suburbs Magpies, Canterbury-Bankstown Bulldogs and Balmain Tigers in the New South Wales Rugby League premiership (NSWRL) as well as representative football for New South Wales and Australia.
 He was a renowned goalkicker and described as "One of the fastest players in the game."